discretize/discretize-gear-optimizer/docs/Contributing/Data Format/Modifiers.md

 Use "target" for damage buffs that are the result of an effect not on the player but on the target (vulnerability + exposed), which stack additively with each other separately from the other category.
 Yep, GW2's math is weird.

-If an effect has both an additive and a multiplicative component, you can specify both with e.g. `Strike Damage: [3%, add, 7%, mult]`.
+If an effect has both an additive and a multiplicative component, you can specify both with e.g. `Outgoing Strike Damage: [3%, add, 7%, mult]`.
 Yep, the syntax is kinda bad, sorry.

 ### attributes